Anchorsify/Anchorsify.github.io/_pages/Leaf.md

 Effects: This attack has two accuracies your target must defend against: One which you roll (as 1d20+Accuracy bonuses), and the other being your regular Taijutsu Accuracy TN.
 The higher of the two becomes the Accuracy that determines if your technique hits, while the lower increases this technique’s damage by +1d8 per point it beats your opponent’s Defense by, if any.

 This jutsu functions otherwise like Tsuga for how you determine your movement (and how you must move the technique’s full Range), and any bonuses from consecutive uses of Tsuga apply to Gatsuga as well (and vice versa), and accordingly how you determine your bonus (if any) to Accuracy and penalty to Damage based on how far you are from your target.
+Like Tsuga, Partial Success does not apply to this attack, and you combine its damage rolls to determine what, if any, Wounds are inflicted, as well as increased Wounding benefits.

 Gatsuga’s damage differs, however: You apply only one-fifth of your PDB to its damage, but roll damage an additional time for every point you beat your opponent’s defense by, to a maximum of five damage rolls if you beat their Defense by 5.
 Like Tsuga, if your opponent elects to Defend in a way that does not have them roll, you make the maximum amount of damage rolls (but gain no extra d8’s from beating their defensive roll), and Block reduces this technique’s damage 10% less per damage roll (40% for the second, 30% for the third, etc).
-Partial Success does not apply to this attack.

 #### --( Inuzuka-Ryu: Jinju Konbi Henge: Sotoro – Inuzuka-Style: Human Beast Combination Technique: Double-Headed Wolf )--
 This fearsome transformation technique combines shinobi and ninken into a massive two-headed version of their Ninken.
 While being in this form has its obvious benefits, this technique is most valued as an essential preparation for the Inuzuka's most devastating form of Tsuga.